jasonacox/tinytuya/README.md

     ```bash
     python3 -m tinytuya
     ```
 3. Device Local KEY: Devices running the latest protocol version 3.3 (often seen with Firmware 1.0.5 or above) will require a _Device Local KEY_ to read the status.
 Both 3.1 and 3.3 devices will require a _Device Local KEY_ to control the device.
-The _Device Local KEY_ is used to connect with the device and decrypt the response data.
 Follow these instructions to get the _Device Local KEY_:

   * **From iot.tuya.com**
     * Create a Tuya developer account on [iot.tuya.com](https://iot.tuya.com/) and log in.